mdgriffith/elm-codegen/README.md

 ## Automatic Imports

-There's no way to manually generate an `import` statement in `elm-prefab`.
+There's no way to manually generate an `import` statement in `elm-codegen`.

 Instead, all imports are automatically calculated by the values that you use in your generator.